Roundwood

 Roundwood, historically known as Tóchar (an Tóchar [ənˠ ˈt̪ˠoːxəɾˠ], meaning 'the causeway'), is a village in County Wicklow, Ireland.
-It was listed as having a population of 948 in the 2016 census.
+As of the 2022 census, Roundwood had a population of 907 people.

 Geography

 Roundwood is located where the R755 road joins the R764 and R765.
 The R755 is part of the main route from Dublin to Glendalough in the Wicklow Mountains.
 At 238 metres above sea level, Roundwood is one of the highest villages in Ireland.

-Vartry Reservoir Lakes (reservoirs built in the 1860s) are close by.
+The Vartry Reservoir (reservoir lakes built in the 1860s) is close by.